-To review and/or correct the qualifying children’s data for the Earned Income Credit (this information was originally transferred from the Dependent section entries, but could have been changed while going through the Q&A):
+To review and/or correct the qualifying children's data for the EIC (this information was originally transferred from the Dependent section entries, but could have been changed while going through the Q&A):

 Make sure you are using only alphabetic characters for the names of any qualifying children.
-For example make sure you are using the letter O and not the number zero.
-Also, if you are using 1st, 2nd, or 3rd, use I, II, or III.
+For example, make sure you are using the letter "O" and not the number zero (0).
+Also, if you are using "1st," "2nd," or "3rd," use "I," "II," or "III" instead.
 If the information you have entered is correct according to your records, you may confirm or correct the information with the Social Security Administration at 1-800-772-1213 or your local office.

 If your return is rejected with rule number SEIC-F1040-506-01, the qualifying child used to claim the EIC on your return has already been claimed for the same purpose on another return.
 Verify that the name and SSN are correct for your qualifying child.
-You can make any necessary changes and re-submit your return using the instruction steps above.
+You can make any necessary changes and re-submit your return using the previous instructions.